Michael Franti: Personal life

-Franti has three children: Cappy, Ade and Taj.
+Franti has four children.
 He is married to emergency room nurse and jewelry designer Sara Agah.
 He was previously married to Tara Franti-Rye from 1998 until 2004; she is the mother of Ade.

-Inspired by Ade, Franti became a vegan.
+Inspired by one of his children, Franti became a vegan.

-In 2000, Franti decided not to wear any shoes, initially for three days.
+In 2000, Michael decided not to wear any shoes, initially for three days.
 Since then, he has chosen to go barefoot except for occasionally wearing flip-flops as required to board an airplane or to be served in a restaurant.
-Franti prefers bare feet.

-In 2014, Michael Franti's second eldest, Ade, was diagnosed with a kidney disease called Focal segmental glomerulosclerosis (FSGS).
-This disease has left Ade with just 50% function in their kidneys.
-Upon Michael speaking of this diagnosis, he says, "My son being diagnosed was the worst news I ever got in my whole life...we didn't know if he could graduate from high school or what kind of life he was going to have.
+He prefers bare feet.
+In 2014, Michael's second eldest, Ade, was diagnosed with a kidney disease called focal segmental glomerulosclerosis (FSGS).
+The disease has left Ade with just 50% function in his kidneys.
+Michael said, "My son being diagnosed was the worst news I ever got in my whole life... we didn't know if he could graduate from high school or what kind of life he was going to have.
 We don't know where it's going to go next, but he inspires me everyday."

-In September 2018, Michael Franti's son, Taj Franti, was born.
-Taj is Michael's third child, and his first one with Sara Agah.
+In September 2018, Franti's third child, was born.
+It was his first child with Agah.
+His fourth child, and second with Agah, was born on May 15, 2025.

+On August 11, 2025, musician Victoria Canal accused Franti of grooming and sexual assault eight years earlier when she was touring with him.
+Franti was dropped from his scheduled Soulshine cruise concerts because of the controversy.
+Franti responded to the accusation by saying that "the relationship was completely consensual".